 - Uphold the finding and modify the sanction; or

-- Dismiss the finding and send the case to a new University Hearing or Disciplinary Conference.
+- Dismiss the finding and send the case to a new disciplinary proceeding.

 6. The CAC will modify a sanction only if it is found to be severely disproportionate to the offense.
-A case is sent to a new hearing or conference only if:
+A case is sent to a new proceeding only if:

 - The finding of responsibility is not supported by the facts of the case;

 - There is significant new evidence that was not available at the time of the original proceeding; or

 - There was a procedural error so significant that it deprived the student of a fair disciplinary process.